Molecular mechanism of CRISPR-Cas9

 CRISPR-Cas9 is a revolutionary genome editing tool, which enables to easily manipulate nucleic acids.
 Our labs uses computational methods to unravel the function and improve biological applications of CRISPR genome-editing machineries.
-We have disclosed the mechanism of RNA binding and the association with the nucleic acids, delivering also the molecular details of off-target effects.
-We revealed an intriguing mechanism of allosteric regulation and we recently disclosed the catalytic state of the system, prone to perform genome editing.
+We have described the mechanism of RNA binding and the association with the nucleic acids, delivering also molecular details on the off-target effects.
+We revealed an intriguing mechanism of allosteric regulation and we recently described the activation process of the HNH domain (figure) and the catalytic state of the system, prone to perform genome editing.

 RNA is a fundamental molecule that codes for protein and controls gene expression, playing a key regulation role in many cell responses and vital processes, such as human genetic heritance and diseases.
 We are interested in clarifying the molecular basis of non-coding RNA, which regulates gene expression via a variety of yet unknown mechanisms.
 We have suggested a mechanism for the splicing reaction in the bacterial groupII intron, and studied the functional dynamics of the human splicesome.